-A winter weather event is a meteorological phenomenon that affects public safety, transportation, and/or commerce, and typically occurs during the climatological winter season.
+A winter weather event is a meteorological phenomenon that affects public safety, transportation, and/or commerce.
 Examples of winter weather events include snow, freezing rain, sleet, and wind chill.

 2.2 Winter Weather Event Beginning Time

 A winter weather event begins when public safety, transportation and/or commerce are adversely affected as a direct result of the expected or occurring meteorological conditions.